-- You can mount an expansion unit within the control cabinet if space permits.
-Otherwise, mount the unit outside the cabinet. - Units are supervised against removal.
-Keypads will display CHECK and zone 09 if a zone expander is disconnected. - Units have tamper protection for security when mounted outside of the cabinet. - Zone Information Assign zone numbers 10-17 for the eight wired expansion loops (designated A to H).
-You can program these zones individually (in 56 interactive mode).
+- Units are supervised against removal.
+Keypads will display CHECK and zone 09 if a zone expander is disconnected. - · Units have tamper protection for security when mounted outside of the cabinet.

+Zone Information • Assign zone numbers 10-17 for the eight wired expansion loops (designated A to H).
+You can program these zones individually (in ★56 interactive mode) for Partition 1 or 2.
 Expansion zones must also be programmed as input type 2 (AW) when prompted.